Public service announcement: Malaysia

-Filem Negara Malaysia (FNM) became the early pioneers of PSAs from its establishment in 1946.
-PSAs produced by FNM have particular topics such as dengue fever, drug addiction, environmental pollution, road safety and electricity usage.
-Governmental agencies such as Ministry of Health have produced PSAs to promote their Healthy Lifestyle Campaign which held annually since 1991, with the "Utamakan Kesihatan" ("Choose Health") logo appearing at the end of their ads, most notably PSAs about AIDS.
+PSAs in Malaysia were produced in two mediums, namely messages and songs.
+Filem Negara Malaysia (FNM) became the early pioneers of PSAs from its establishment in 1946 until its merger with the National Film Development Corporation Malaysia (FINAS) in 2013.
+PSAs produced by FNM have topics such as dengue fever, drug addiction, environmental pollution, road safety and electricity usage.
+Governmental agencies such as Ministry of Health have produced PSAs to promote their Healthy Lifestyle Campaign which held annually from 1991 to 2013, with the "Utamakan Kesihatan" ("Choose Health") logo appearing at the end of their ads, most notably PSAs about AIDS.

 PSAs on road safety were produced by Ministry of Transport, particularly on accidents amongst motorcyclists and alcohol consumption amongst drivers.
-Ministry of Science, Technology and the Environment also produces PSAs focusing on environmental pollution.
-PSAs on corruption and bribery were produced by Malaysian Anti-Corruption Agency (now Malaysian Anti-Corruption Commission).
-Most of these PSA adverts were aired on Radio Televisyen Malaysia (RTM) and TV Pendidikan between the 1990s and 2000s.
-Private TV networks like TV3 have also produced in-house PSA ads, covering topics such as not downloading pirated content, which features actress and infotainer, Janna Nick; and domestic violence which features actress, Eyra Hazali.
+Some of their ads also using "Anda Mampu Mengubahnya" ("You Can Make a Difference") slogan and also using some of famous actors and actresses including the late Adibah Noor and Nabil Ahmad.
+Ministry of Science, Technology and the Environment also produces PSAs focusing on environmental pollution, most notably the 1994 PSA entitled "Hentikan Pencemaran" ("Stop the Pollution").
+PSAs on corruption and bribery were produced by the Malaysian Anti-Corruption Agency (now Malaysian Anti-Corruption Commission).
+Most of these PSAs were aired on Radio Televisyen Malaysia (RTM) and TV Pendidikan between the 1990s and 2000s.
+Private TV networks like TV3 have also produced in-house PSAs, covering topics such as not downloading pirated content, some of which feature actress and infotainer, Janna Nick; and domestic violence which features actress Eyra Hazali.

+There was a series of animated PSAs that was made by Filem Negara Malaysia from 2008 till 2013 which is also commonly known as "Pak Abu PSAs" and was frequently shown in Malaysian TV channels.

+In 2021, the Malaysia Government produced a series of PSAs known as "Lindung Diri, Lindung Semua" ("Protect Yourself, Protect All").
+The PSAs cover information about COVID-19 vaccines and the benefits of vaccination.
+The series also features the Prime Minister of Malaysia at that time, Muhyiddin Yassin.